HEARING LOSS AND OTOTOXICITY

 According to the American Speech-Language-Hearing Association (ASHA), there are more than 200 ototoxic medications, both prescription and over-the-counter, on the market today.

-The National Center for Biotechnology Information has reported that, “The cisplatin ototoxicity occurs between 23% and 50% in adults and up to 60% in children.
+We also wanted to note that it has been known that cisplatin, a popular compound found in chemotherapy drugs may cause hearing loss.
+According to the National Center for Biotechnology Information has reported that, “The cisplatin ototoxicity occurs between 23% and 50% in adults and up to 60% in children.
 However, some studies have reported elevated hearing thresholds (hearing loss) in up to 100% of cisplatin-treated cancer patients, while it is estimated to be 63% with aminoglycosides and 6-7% with furosemide.”

 The most common signs are: